 A Successful Translation Methodology

-SolidWorks, a leading provider of Mechanical CAD tools on the Windows platforms, has permanent staff assigned to the localization of the resource files and online help.
+SolidWorks opens in a new window, a leading provider of Mechanical CAD tools on the Windows platforms, has permanent staff assigned to the localization of the resource files and online help.
 Through its partnership with GlobalVision International, Inc., SolidWorks outsources some of the localization efforts (manuals).
 This enables SolidWorks to simultaneously release its software in 13 languages.
 The software it uses in the localization process includes translation management systems (TMS), gvConnector, RC-WinTrans, XMetaL, FrameMaker, Trados Workbench and Collage Complete.

 To insure that we synchronize our efforts with SolidWorks and to minimize unnecessary translation efforts, we adopted a translation methodology that integrates our tasks together while leveraging each company’s work and expertise.